 There are three proven treatmentsfor scoliosis — observation, bracing, and surgery.
 Your doctor will recommend one of these treatments based on the severity of the scoliosis and the physical maturity of your child.
 These features predict how the scoliosis should behave during your child's growing years and as an adult.

 What will make the spine go back to being straight again?

 A scoliosis curve will not get straight on its own.
 Bracing will help to keep it from getting worse.
 Surgery — a spinal fusion — is the only thing that will straighten out the spine, but it will not make it completely straight.

 What happens if my child has just a slight curve?

-Children who have mild curves (less than 20 degrees) or who are already full grown, will be monitored to make sure the curve is not getting worse.
-Your doctor will check your child's spine every 6 months and schedule follow-up x-rays about once a year.
+Children who have mild curves (less than 20°) will be monitored to make sure the curve is not getting worse.
+Your doctor will check your child's spine about every 6 months.
+If your child is fully grown, they may not ever need more x-rays.